pbs/terraform-aws-elasticache-redis-standalone-module/README-HEADER.md

 By default, it will provision one writer and one reader node, but that can be adjusted by setting the `nodes` variable to a different value.

+This module also assumes that connections are established through a private DNS record created in Route53.
+This makes it so that replacement of the ElastiCache cluster can be made in a fashion that is transparent to application configurations.
+This can be adjusted by setting `create_dns` to `false`.

 Integrate this module like so:

 ```hcl